mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Step 13:  Fix the cardstock in the jig

-Place a sheet of heavy card stock in the Glowforge cutting area, snugly against the three-point jig
+Place a sheet of heavy card stock in the Glowforge cutting area, snugly against the three-point jig.

 ️Do not rush this step!
 Assure yourself that you can remove and replace the card stock in exactly the same position.
 Make sure the edge of the card stock is stopped against the three-point jig — not slipping underneath.
 If it keeps